ONSdigital/dp-prototyping-kit/readme.md

 - `npm run dev` to run the development server
 - open `http://localhost:8080` in your browser

+## Notes

+- the Area Profiles prototypes contain a large amount of data and will build thousands of pages as a result, making build times slow.
+For this reason, this repo doesn't contain that data and it needs to be manually built first using one of the following commands:

+-- `yarn fetch:geo` for the whole of the UK
+-- `yarn fetch:geo:partial` for partial data (just Wales, much quicker)

 ## License

 Copyright ©‎ 2020, Office for National Statistics (https://www.ons.gov.uk)